Woodsmoke Reduction Program

 Am I Eligible?

 Households using uncertified wood stoves or wood inserts or utilizing a fireplace as a primary heat source are eligible for an incentive towards replacing their old, uncertified device with a cleaner, more efficient heating device.
 The incentive amount will be determined by the each District in coordination with CAPCOA.
-In order to determine if your device is uncertified and qualifies for this program, check the model against the U.S. EPA database of certified wood heaters.
-If the manufacturer and model is not in this database, the stove is considered uncertified.
+In order to determine if your device is uncertified and qualifies for this program, check the model against the U.S. EPA Certified Wood Heater Database.
+If the stove's manufacturer and model is not on the current and historical lists, the stove is considered uncertified.
 Additional methods to check eligibility can be found in the Program Guidelines.

 Am I Located in a Disadvantaged or Low-Income Community?

-This program will maximize benefits to households in disadvantaged and low-income communities and has as a goal to distribute 75 percent of total funding to these populations.
+This program will maximize benefits to low income households located in disadvantaged and low-income communities or on tribal lands and has as a goal to distribute 75 percent of total funding to these populations.
 Applicants residing in a census tract identified as disadvantaged or low-income automatically qualify for higher incentives.
 A final map of disadvantaged and low-income communities is available at CCI's Priority Population Investments.

 How to Apply